 in Nixpkgs, but other functions are available in the ecosystem.

-Here’s a simple example:
+Here’s an example:

 When you enter this shell by running nix develop